asathoor/agendaCreator/README.md

   ./agendas

-The result is somethink like this:
+The result is somethink like this in the folder */output*:

 ~~~~
 crea001.md